nantrinh/postit_app_walkthrough/lesson_1/README.md

 # Introduction
-This article summarizes what I learned in Lesson 1 of the Launch School 5301 Rails Course.
+I condensed what I learned in Lesson 1 of the Launch School 5301 Rails Course into this document.
 I used Rails 6 and Ruby 2.5.3.

 # Instructions
 Create an app called PostIt based on the entity relationship diagram. ![ERD](https://github.com/nantrinh/ls_rails_notes/blob/master/images/ls/ERD_part1.jpg)